japila-books/spark-sql-internals/docs/logical-optimizations/RewritePredicateSubquery.md

 `apply` transforms Filter.md[Filter] unary operators in the input spark-sql-LogicalPlan.md[logical plan].

-`apply` spark-sql-PredicateHelper.md#splitConjunctivePredicates[splits conjunctive predicates] in the Filter.md#condition[condition expression] (i.e. expressions separated by `And` expression) and then partitions them into two collections of expressions spark-sql-Expression-SubqueryExpression.md#hasInOrExistsSubquery[with and without In or Exists subquery expressions].
+`apply` [splits conjunctive predicates](../PredicateHelper.md#splitConjunctivePredicates) in the Filter.md#condition[condition expression] (i.e. expressions separated by `And` expression) and then partitions them into two collections of expressions spark-sql-Expression-SubqueryExpression.md#hasInOrExistsSubquery[with and without In or Exists subquery expressions].

 `apply` creates a Filter.md#creating-instance[Filter] operator for condition (sub)expressions without subqueries (combined with `And` expression) if available or takes the Filter.md#child[child] operator (of the input `Filter` unary operator).